eSolia/eSolia_2018/README.md

 ## Hosting

-This and a few other sites we manage, are hosted at the rock-solid [Webfaction](http://www.webfaction.com/?affiliate=rcogley).
-Great cost-performance for developers, in our opinion.
-We have not had trouble in years of use, and they respond very quickly to support requests.

-DNS is hosted on Amazon Web Services [Route53](https://aws.amazon.com/route53/), a really robust and fast DNS service.
+This site and its Japanese counterpart are hosted in Amazon AWS object storage [S3](https://aws.amazon.com/S3/) and delivered globally via Amazon's content delivery network (CDN) [CloudFront](https://aws.amazon.com).
+DNS is hosted on AWS [Route53](https://aws.amazon.com/route53/), a robust and fast DNS service.

-The [repository](https://github.com/RickCogley/eSolia_2018) for this site is hosted at [Github](https://github.com).
+The [repository](https://github.com/RickCogley/eSolia_2018) for this site is (obviously) hosted at [Github](https://github.com).

 ## TL;DR Thanks!